hacs/documentation/documentation/configuration/start.md

 _This page assumes you have already completed the [installation](/docs/installation/prerequisites)_
 :::

-Before you start with the configuration, you will need to go to GitHub to get a [Personal Access Token.](/docs/configuration/pat)

 :::tip
 Read [this FAQ](/docs/faq/initial_startup) about the first startup of HACS.